 3. Lack of Trust

 Lack of trust occurs when employees do not have confidence in their colleagues or leadership.
 Lack of trust creates a toxic atmosphere, reducing collaboration and communication.
-Inconsistent behavior, broken promises, lack of transparency contribute to lack of trust in an organization.
+Inconsistent behavior, broken promises, and lack of transparency contribute to a lack of trust in an organization.

 Mistrust escalates into pervasive conflict, undermining team cohesion.
-Consequences such as high turnover, low morale, decreased innovation are inevitable when there is lack of trust.
+Consequences such as high turnover, low morale, and decreased innovation are inevitable when there is a lack of trust.
 A study by the Harvard Business Review (2017) found that high-trust companies have 50% higher productivity.
-Trust built through transparency, reliability, and consistent behavior.
+Trust is built through transparency, reliability, and consistent behavior.
 When trust is built, it fosters a positive work environment, promoting retention and innovation.

 4. Power Imbalances